dbartilson/cc_abstemious/docs/development.md

 ## Dependency/SBOM Generation

-[cargo cyclonedx](https://github.com/CycloneDX/cyclonedx-rust-cargo?tab=readme-ov-file) is used to generated the CyclondeDX JSON SBOM with this command:
+[cargo cyclonedx](https://github.com/CycloneDX/cyclonedx-rust-cargo?tab=readme-ov-file) is used to generate the CyclondeDX JSON SBOM with this command:

 ```
 cargo cyclonedx -f json